AndreiPanko/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 |2|**Name 2**|If the **Name 2** field is filled in and the **Name 2 Source** field in the **Shopify Shop Card** contains either the *First Name and Last Name* or *Last Name and First Name* option to define how to split the values.|
 |3|**Name**|Lowest priority, if the **Name** field is filled and the **Name Source** field in the **Shopify Shop Card** contains either the *First Name and Last Name* or *Last Name and First Name* options to define how to split the values.|

 A customer in Shopify also has a default address.
-The address might contain a company and address in addition to their first name, family name, email, and/or phone number.
+The address might contain a company and address in addition to their first name, family name, and/or phone number.
 You can populate the **Company** field based on data from the customer card in [!INCLUDE[prod_short](../includes/prod_short.md)].

 |Priority|Field in the customer card|Description|
 |------|------|-----------|